 Discover the buildings of London and you'll discover London.

 - Thursdays 11:00 - 13:00

 - 10 weeks: April to July

 - Fees from £67 to £117

-- Location: This course is taught online
+- This course is now full

 This course will cover the history of British architecture from the thirteenth century until now, using maainly London as our guide.
 In London there are examples of different British architectural styles from almost all periods, and especially from the middle ages to the present day.